Data-Protection

 Data Breach

-Any individual who accesses, uses or manages personal data is responsible for reporting data breach incidents to the Data Protection Oversight Group (e-mail GDPR.cw@setu.ie) and their Head of Function as soon as it is detected.
+Any individual who accesses, uses or manages personal data is responsible for reporting data breach incidents to the Data Protection Oversight Group (email: dpo@setu.ie) and their Head of Function as soon as it is detected.
 The urgency of reporting a breach, or suspected breach, to the University is due to a regulatory requirement of 72 hours to the Data Protection Commissioner.

 Data Handling